SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

         }
 ```

-The `createEvaluatorWithStateAndValues` function takes itself a function.
-A single input value can be passed to that function, that evaluates to a block.
-That block can then be evaluated itself.
-It produces state that is assigned to the variable and the value that is yielded (together with the state) to our output sequence.
+The `createEvaluatorWithStateAndValues` function itself takes a function as parameter.
+A single input value can be passed to that function that evaluates to a `Block`.
+That `Block` can then be evaluated itself.
+It produces a state that is assigned to the variable and the value that is finally yielded (together with the state) to our output sequence.
 This whole mechanism is wrapped in a function that takes an input array.
 This is the callback that could finally be passed to an audio backend.
-It can be evaluated multiple times, receiving the input buffer from the soundcard, maps it's values over with the given block function and outputs a sequence of values that is taken by the audio backend.
+It can be evaluated multiple times, receiving the input buffer from the soundcard, mapping its values over with the given `Block` function and outputting a sequence of values that is taken by the audio backend.

 <hint>

 In the next chapter, we will analyze the results from our `blendedDistortion` effect.
-For now, we will just have a look on **how** we can evaluate blocks against an input value sequence.
+For now, we will just look at _how_ we can evaluate blocks against an input value sequence.

 </hint>

-Using the `createEvaluatorWithStateAndValues` function is quite straight forward:
+Using the `createEvaluatorWithStateAndValues` function is quite straightforward:

 ```fsharp
 let evaluateWithStateAndValues = blendedDistortion 1.5 |> createEvaluatorWithStateAndValues